pedroandreou/OperatingSystems/lab6/q12/README.md

+## 📰 Description
 The program below allows the user to pass a 32-bit virtual address through main arguments & output the page number & offset for the given address by assuming 4𝐾𝐵 page size

 ```